wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

     2. Expand the construct you created by clicking on it.
 Then click the **EDIT** icon of the default `GET` resource within the construct.

     3. Enter `stats/[string country]` in the **Path** field.

+        By adding `string country` within square brackets in the path, you are introducing `country` as a path parameter for which the value should be in the string format.

     4. Click **Advanced** and in the **Return Type** field, enter `json|error` to get the return in `json` or `error1` format.